Peavey 6505+ 112 Combo Review

 6505+ 112 Combo vs. 6505 MH Mini Head

 A few years back Peavey released the 6505 MH Mini Head.
 It’s essentially a 6505 head shrunk down to Lilliputian size.
 It puts out 20 watts, switchable down to one watt.
-The idea is to present another option for guitarist who don’t need 60 or 120 earth-shaking tube watts just for playing at home.
+The idea is to present another option for guitarists who don’t need 60 or 120 earth-shaking tube watts just for playing at home.

 It’s a cool little amp, and it sounds amazing, but it does present a conundrum for those interested in the 112 Combo.
 Which should you get?
 I went through this process before I got my Combo, and here are my thoughts: